Previous dayMarch 25, 2026Next day

 27.9 km---✓ ReviewedUSGS →

-A magnitude 2.9 earthquake was recorded 92 km SSW of Unalaska, Alaska on March 25, 2026 at 18:01 UTC.
-This was a shallow crustal earthquake, focused at 27.9 km depth.
-The epicenter is at 53.089°, -167.000°.
+This magnitude 2.9 event was detected 92 km SSW of Unalaska, Alaska on March 25, 2026, with origin time 18:01 UTC.
+The hypocenter lay at 27.9 km, placing this in the shallow crustal category.
+Coordinates: 53.089°, -167.000°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25